dac-os/courses/README.md

 ## Creates a new offering.

-When creating a new offering the user must send the offering code, year, period and schedules.
+When creating a new offering the user must send the offering code, year, period, vacancy, reservations and schedules.
 The offering code is used for identifying and must be unique in the year's period for each discipline.
 If a existing code is sent to this method, a 409 error will be raised.
-And if no code, or year or period is sent, a 400 error will be raised.
+And if no code, or year, or vacancy or period is sent, a 400 error will be raised.
 The schedules vector contains the weekday, hour and room of each class of the offering

 	POST /disciplines/:discipline/offerings